Introduction

 Food Systems Transformation major achievements

-1. Enhanced integration and diversified routes better link regions with food surpluses and deficits.
+1. Enhanced trade integration and diversified routes better link regions with food surpluses and deficits.

 1. FST will eliminate food insecurity, enhance dietary health, and significantly cut nutrition-related deaths in all regions.
 Dietary shifts could also reduce the need for higher crop yields, and avoid a rise in commodity prices.